blablacar/dgr/README.md

 |   |-- build-setup
 |   |   `-- 10.setup.sh                # Scripts to be run directly on source host before building
 |   |-- inherit-build-early
-|   |   `-- 10.inherit-build-early.sh  # Scripts stored in ACI and used when building FROM this image
+|   |   `-- 10.inherit-build-early.sh  # Scripts stored in ACI and executed while used as a dependency
 |   |-- inherit-build-late
-|   |   `-- 10.inherit-build-early.sh  # Scripts stored in ACI and used when building FROM this image
+|   |   `-- 10.inherit-build-early.sh  # Scripts stored in ACI and executed while used as a dependency
 |   |-- prestart-early
 |   |   `-- 10.prestart-early.sh       # Scripts to be run when starting ACI before templating
 |   `-- prestart-late